Viasat/network-stats-capstone/docs/Fall_2021_syllabus.md

 ### Discussion topics:
 *  Network degradation scenarios - what are they?
 Why do we care?
 *  How to configure DANE to emulate degradation scenarios.
+*  Looking ahead - what's to expect for the next few weeks and rest of Fall Quarter.

 <br />

 ### Assignment:
-*  Capture network traffic data with DANE for normal and degraded network scenarios.
+*  Capture network traffic data with DANE for various packet loss scenarios.
 *  Analyze and visualize your data in your preferred environment.
+*  Identify candidate features for a model to predict packet loss.
-*  Create a brief (no more than 5 slides) presentation showcasing your visualizations and key takeaways.
+*  Create a brief presentation showcasing your visualizations and key takeaways.
 Be prepared to share your findings in Section next week.

 <br />
 <br />